kelvinz/code-notes/courses/crewai.md

 - think as a manager; what is the goal, what is the process? who do you need to hire to get this done?
 - hr research specialist instead of just a writer, senior copywriter instead of just writer.
 - versatile, fault-tolerant, caching
+- clear description of the task, set a clear and concise expectation